autolab/autograders-examples/Python-PytestTemplate/README.md

 pip and python3 are needed for the autograding environment.

 ### Assessment Scenario
-Briefly explain your assessment, e.g. Students are required to implement mergesort and quicksort.
+Students are required to implement two methods: get_name() which returns "Batman" and get_age() which returns 30.
+Instructors are encouraged to add methods to test and implement the additional tests accordingly.

 ### Handin Format
 main.py